fnareoh/read_bwt/README.md

 ### Requirements
 ------------
-The use of the data stucture requires the sdsl-lite library [https://github.com/simongog/sdsl-lite].
+The use of the data stucture requires the [sdsl-lite library](https://github.com/simongog/sdsl-lite).

 ### Acknowlegment
 ------------
-All the file in the `/internal` directory are the data structure Nicola Prezza implemented for the R-index [https://github.com/nicolaprezza/r-index].
-The `data/dna.in` file used by `extract.cpp` to generate the reads is the dna file from Pizza & Chili [http://pizzachili.dcc.uchile.cl/].
+All the file in the `/internal` directory are the data structure Nicola Prezza implemented for the [R-index](https://github.com/nicolaprezza/r-index).
+The `data/dna.in` file used by `extract.cpp` to generate the reads is the dna file from [Pizza & Chili](http://pizzachili.dcc.uchile.cl/).

 ### Installation
 ------------